Rishra Municipality

 Rishra Municipality is the civic body that governs Rishra and its surrounding areas in Srirampore subdivision of Hooghly district, West Bengal, India.

 History

 Rishra municipality was established in 1944.

-The earliest mention of Rishra is found in Bipradas Pipilai’s Manasa Mangal Kavya in the fifteenth century.
+The earliest mention of Rishra is found in Bipradas Pipilai’s poem Manasa Mangal Kavya in the fifteenth century.
 Rishra grew as a place of habitation of cotton and silk weavers, farmers and fishermen.
 Rishra and Konnagar were initially included in Serampore Municipality.

 Geography

 Rishra Municipality covers an area of 6.48 sq km and has a total population of 122,000 (2011).

 In 1981, 31.93% of the total population formed main workers and 68.07% were non-workers in Rishra Municipality and 75.22% of the total main workers were industrial workers.
 This may be interpreted as follows: although industrial activities are prominent in the municipal areas of the region, the major portion of the population is commuters and migrants find employment in the area.